-Snow / Weather Updates – no updates at this time
+Snow / Weather Updates – No updates at this time.

 Snow and Ice Removal Information

 Snow removal planning efforts for a snow storm begin as soon as forecasts of impending weather events are received from the National Weather Service and Skyview Weather.
-Snow forecasts are continually monitored to determine when the storm will arrive, what snow accumulations can be expected, storm intensity, and what air temperatures can be anticipated.
+Snow forecasts are continually monitored to determine when the storm will arrive, what snow accumulations can be expected, storm intensity, duration and what air temperatures can be anticipated.

 In Highlands Ranch, Douglas County is responsible for plowing roads and neighborhoods, while the Highlands Ranch Metro District is responsible for trails, community parking lots and more.